-- 5.8 A Member should maintain a policy of professional indemnity insurance with adequate coverage for the range of Outsourced Accounting Services provided. - 5.9 A Member should consider if the Outsourcing Agreement requires a clause that allows suspension and early termination of an Outsourcing Agreement should there be ongoing non-performance by the Outsourced Service Provider.
+5.11 A Member in Public Practice should maintain a policy of professional indemnity insurance with adequate coverage for the range of Outsourced Accounting Services provided.

+5.12 A Member in Public Practice should consider if the Outsourcing Agreement requires a clause that allows suspension and early termination of an Outsourcing Agreement should there be ongoing non-performance by the Outsourced Service Provider.

-6. Performance of Outsourcing Agreement
+6. Performance of the Outsourcing Agreement